evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

   * Calculation: $y = 6 \sin(3.8) \approx -3.85$
 * **Final Rectangular Coordinate**:
   * $(x, y) \approx (-4.98, -3.85)$ (which correctly lies in Quadrant 3)
+## 2026-July-26 - How to Convert From Rectangular Coordinates to Polar Coordinates (Precalculus - Trigonometry 38) :